VenkateshVijaykumar/Feature-Selection/README.md

 # Feature-Selection

+This repository contains Python programs for feature selection routines for ML algorithms, based on ML algorithms.
+Unlike feature transformation, these routines retain the most important *N percent* of the original feature set.
-Code for basic feature selection algorithms, inspired by the content from CS7641 at Georgia Tech
+The selection routines were inspired by the excellent content in the CS-7641 class at Georgia Tech.

-This implements Decision Trees, Random Forests, and Extra Trees as Feature Selection Methods.
-The methods act as  feature 'filters' which perform feature selection based on the importance of the feature in course of the particular algorithm.
-The 'filter' has no interaction with the learner that uses the reduced feature set.
-This also implements Wrapping as a Feature Selection Method.
-The wrapper essentially evaluates combinations of features and returns the set that provides best accuracy for the learner used.
-The learner in this case is the MLPClassifier from sklearn.
-The 'wrapper' interacts with the learner that uses the reduced feature set in order to find a subset that results in the best accuracy

-The dataset used here in the main section is the Iris dataset also from sklearn.
-Requires Numpy and sklearn to run.
+# Files

+The files in this repo are:

+ - decisiontree_filter.py:
+ - extratrees_filter.py
+ - randomforest_filter.py
+ - wrapper.py

+The decisiontree_filter, extratrees_filter and randomforest_filter utilize the Gini index to determine the importance of the feature.
+The filter methods then return the new truncated feature set that retain the user specified *N percent* most important features.

+The wrapper routine considers all possible combinations of features, and calculates the accuracy of the estimator for each of these.
+It returns the combination with the best accuracy, and also a list of combinations with their associated accuracy values.

+# Requirements

+Packages required for the programs in this repository to run are:

+ - NumPy
+ - Scikit-Learn